KEokamoto/RFB_resilience/README.md

 # RFB_resilience

-Cross-generational gut microbiome dynamics in _Tribolium castaneum _under environmental and dietary perturbations.
+Cross-generational gut microbiome dynamics in Tribolium castaneum under environmental and dietary perturbations.

 This repository contains all analysis code used to generate figures and results for the manuscript:

-"Resilience and reliability of gut microbiome recovery across generations in_ Tribolium castaneum_"
+"Resilience and reliability of gut microbiome recovery across generations in Tribolium castaneum"

 ---------------------------------------------------------------------